nvanselow/safety-skills/readme.md

 ## Safety Skills Program (Example Code)

-I developed this program as part of a research project which is now published in the [Journal of Applied Behavior Analysis](http://onlinelibrary.wiley.com/doi/10.1002/jaba.105/abstract).
+I developed this program as part of a research project that is now published in the [Journal of Applied Behavior Analysis](http://onlinelibrary.wiley.com/doi/10.1002/jaba.105/abstract).

 The program was built using Adobe Flash and actionscript.
 At the time, I chose this option